actions-marketplace-validations/mlqube_swarm-deploy-action/README.md

 ### `ssh_private_key`

 When connecting to Docker over SSH, this must contain the SSH private key to use to connect.
+To generate keypair need to use `ssh-keygen -m PEM -t rsa -P ""`

 ## License